ValeriaDifilippo/NAFuse/README.md

 mkdir NAFuse_output
  ```
 2. Prepare the RNA-sequencing file.
-From the outputof a gene fusion detector create a text file with two columns.
+From the output of a gene fusion detector create a text file with two columns.
 The first column containing the 5' partner and the second column containing the 3' partner.
 Each line now represents a gene fusion.
 Save this file in folder RNA_seq/.

 3. Convert the BAM file in BED file with bamToBed sub-command
  ```